chloehellberg/Pierres-Bakery/README.md

 _This console application is for a bakery that includes the following funcitonality when the user runs the application:_
   * A welcome prompt with a message along with the cost of both Bread and Pastry options
+  * User will be able to specify how many loaves of Bread and how many Pastry items they'd like and the application will return the total cost of the order
+  * Additional functionality includes the following:
+    * Pierre offers the following deals - Bread is buy 2, get 1 free with a single loaf costing $5.
+And, Patry is Buy 1 for $2 or 3 for $5

+_All functionality is also tested for the models._

 ## Specs